-At a time when the world is busy in searching cure (Vaccine and Medicine) for COVID-19, which is spreading across the globe, all we can do is to avoid this infection by keeping our immunity system remain intact and strong.
-For this, not just immunity-boosting food but herbal drink called ‘Kadha’ can also help to boost our immunity.
+When the world is busy searching for a cure (Vaccine and Medicine) for COVID-19, which is spreading globally, all we can do is avoid this infection by keeping our immunity system intact and robust.
+For this, not just immunity-boosting food but an herbal drink called 'Kadha' can also help to boost our immunity.

 Our Prime Minister Narendra Modi Ji also advised consuming hot water and kadha (Herbal decoction) frequently to boost the immune system while addressing them.
 Moreover, many states are busy fighting COVID-19 the Indian way - by distributing 'kadha' including Rajasthan and Gujrat.

 Kadha – An immunity Booster

 'Kadha' is an herbal decoction of Ayurvedic spices and herbs that helps to boost your immunity.
 It is prepared using fresh herbs, including Holy basil, Mint leaves, and dry seasonings like black pepper, dry ginger, turmeric, coriander seeds, Mulethi, Amla, etc.

 Kadha – An Ayurvedic Remedy for Cough and Cold

 These Ayurvedic herbs and spices contain many immunity-boosting and healing bio-active compounds.
 Drinking a Kadha can help boost immunity against infectious diseases like flu, cold, cough, and other seasonal ailments.
 It is also effective in strengthening the immune system against fighting coronavirus too.
 So Kadha is a must if you are suffering from a common cold and flu.